enasequence/read_docs/faq/pathogen-subs-guide.rst

 4. Submit the cohort metadata
-''''''''''''''''''''
+'''''''''''''''''''''''''''''

 While the BioSamples database is key to capturing the linking of data types on participant level, the `Cohort Browser <https://www.pathogensportal.org/cohorts>`_ presents a range of study-level information about each cohort.
-Similar to a shop window, it enhances the findability of the datasets and as an integral part of the Pathogens Portal, serves as the primary entry point into cohort data.
+Similar to a shop window, it enhances the findability of the datasets and as an integral part of the Pathogens Portal, and serves as the primary entry point into cohort data.

 For your cohort to display within a cohort browser, please contact us to check which metadata will be needed for your dataset.